-Thanks to Michigan’s legalization of sports betting at the end of 2019, legal Michigan sportsbooks will soon arrive in the Wolverine State — with goodies in hand.
-Sports bettors in other states have had the opportunity to grab numerous online sports betting bonuses, and now Michiganders will get to enjoy the same or similar kinds of bonuses and promo code offers.
+Thanks to Michigan’s legalization of sports betting at the end of 2019, legal Michigan sportsbooks have arrived in the Wolverine State with goodies in hand.
+Sports bettors in other states have had the opportunity to grab numerous online sports betting bonuses, and now Michiganders can enjoy the same or similar kinds of sportsbook bonuses and promo code offers.

 This page is intended as your complete guide to sign-up bonus offers for legal Michigan online sportsbooks.
 Among other topics, we rank bonus offers from best to… not the best, and will point you directly to the best bonus codes and offers available for the taking.